ptrpl4/GitBookWiki/apps-and-tools/cli/git.md

 # create commit
 git commit -a -m 'init commit'
 # or
-git ci -am 'init commit'
+git ci -am 'init commit' # `-a` does not add new files

 # push to repo
 git push